Jigyasa2k19/BlazingFire.github.io/events/singing.md

 * Rounds: Eliminations, Finals
 * Judging Criteria: Accuracy of Notes, Rhythm, Selection of Composition, Creativity, Emotion and overall impact

 #### Eliminations:
-* Time Limit: 4-5 minutes
+* Time Limit: 1-3 minutes
-* The participant shall be asked to perform ONE classical  composition
+* The selected participant shall be asked to prepare ONE classical/semi-classical composition for finals
 * Finals:
-Time Limit:7-8 Minutes The participant has to perform composition based on theme provided.
+    Time Limit:3-4 Minutes The participant has to perform composition based on theme provided.

 #### General Rules:
-* Strictly no film/folk music allowed.
+* Classical/Semi-Classical songs are preferred.
-* The performer may use a harmonium or swarmandal if he/she wants.
+* The performer may use a harmonium or tanpura if he/she wants.
+* Dates: Elimination round(8th Aug), Final round(14th Aug)
 Decisions of the judges is final and binding.

 #### Organiser